pepurion/aleph/content/Gameplay/Game Systems.md

 ### Stamina Overpay
 When making an action that requires more Stamina than the creature has currently, the rest of the cost is payed with **DHP**.

-Additionally, on 0 Stamina the creature falls **unconscious** until Stamina is regained or Long Rest is done.
+Additionally, on 0 Stamina the creature is exhausted and falls **unconscious** until Stamina is regained or Long Rest is done.

 ### Kinetic Force
 When hitting a surface after a fall/flight, the creature is dealt **1d10** damage for every **10m/s** it traveled.